OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-05.md

 ## 1 Samuel 5:1

-After the Philistines had captured the ark of God, they brought it from Ebenezer to Ashdod.
+Once the Philistines had seized the ark of God, they transported it from Ebenezer to Ashdod.

 ## 1 Samuel 5:2